elmiomar/OmniaTurrisSetup/iperf-guide.md

 #### UDP

-With you UDP we can control the amount of traffic that is pushed from the client to the server.
+With UDP we can control the amount of traffic that is pushed from the client to the server.

-Server side:
+- Server side:

 `iperf -s -u`

-Client side:
+- Client side:

 `iperf -c <SERVER_IP> -u [OPTIONS]`

 > **Note**: it is preferable to run the server first then the client.

+#### Destination port

+To target a destination port, specify option -p (or --port).
+For example:

+- Server side:

+`iperf -s -p PORT_NUMBER`

+- Client side:

+`iperf -c <SERVER_IP> -p PORT_NUMBER`